Lodi2244/tictactoe/README.md

    - Check if a game over
    - Some display
   2. Boarcase
-   - Contain a value witch can be modify
+   - Contain a value which can be modify
   3. Player
-   -  Player as a name and a sign
+   -  Player has a name and a sign
   4. Board
    - Init a default_grid
-   - Check if game is win or draw
+   - Check if game is won or drawn
    - Change boardcases' value

 ## TODO
 - The board should not change cell value if there is one
-- Purpose a new game
+- Propose a new game